Jumia/open-source/README.md

 ##### I still have licensing questions.
 What can I do?

-Ask the Open Source Team or your delivery lead.
+Ask the Open Source Team or your manager.

-##### But I am a delivery lead.

-Ask your department head.

-##### But I am a department head.

-Management can work with Legal to determine Intellectual Property concerns.

 #### Repository of Meta Information